wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 npm init
 ```

-Instal a new package that you can call in your javascript file using `require`
+Install a new package that you can call in your JavaScript file using `require`

 ```
 npm install --save express